Sundance Wicks: Basketball

-From 1999 to 2003, Wicks played basketball for Northern State in Aberdeen, South Dakota.
+From 1999 to 2003, Wicks played basketball for Northern State in Aberdeen, South Dakota, under coach Don Meyer.
 He scored a total of 1,174 points and pulled in 665 rebounds, which is 10th all time at Northern State.
 He was named All-NSIC twice, all-Conference academic selection twice, and won the Clark Swisher Male Athlete of the Year once in the 2002–03 season.
-Also, he helped Northern State win two NSIC conference titles.
+Wicks helped Northern State win two NSIC conference titles.
+Wicks has two degrees from Northern State University.
+In 2003 he got a bachelor’s degree in international business and in 2006 he earned a master’s degree in health, physical education, and coaching.

-Track and Field
+Track and field

-Wicks was an All-NSIC performer in the 400-meter hurdles twice.
+Wicks was twice an All-NSIC performer in the 400-meter hurdles.

 Södertälje Kings

 During the 2003–04 season, Wicks played for the Södertälje Kings in Sweden.
 He led he team in scoring and rebounding.

 Coaching career

-2004-06 Northern State (Assistant)
+2004–06 Northern State (Assistant)

-Wicks was a GA under legendary coach Don Meyer for two years as a graduate assistant.
+In 2004, Wicks became a graduate assistant under coach Don Meyer for two years until 2006.

-2006-07 Colorado (Assistant)
+2006–07 Colorado (Assistant)

-Wick coached under another well-known coach, Ricardo Patton, at Colorado as an assistant.
-He was in charge of film exchange and editing, individual workouts, in-state recruiting, and Ricardo Patton Basketball Camps.
+Wicks coached under Ricardo Patton at Colorado as an assistant.
+He was in charge of film exchange and editing, individual workouts, in-state recruiting, as well as Ricardo Patton Basketball Camps.